 Mondelez International is the global snacking group created at the end of 2012 by the break-up of the old Kraft empire.
 It is the undisputed global leader in biscuits, and joint #1 in confectionery alongside Mars.
 Following the split, the slimmed-down Kraft Foods retained a collection of well-established grocery products sold primarily in North America.
 Mondelez - with a wider global footprint - retained international rights to several of these, even after Kraft was itself acquired in 2015 by Heinz.
 (It still handles several beverage, cheese and grocery brands under license including Tang powdered beverages and Philadelphia cream cheese in international markets).
 However, the main Mondelez portfolio is built on three pillars of biscuits, chocolate and sugar confectionery.
 It contains the old group's vast cookie and crackers business, comprising the heritage Nabisco portfolio and the substantial Lu division acquired from Danone in 2007.
 Key brands include Oreo, Prince, Lu, Chips Ahoy, Ritz, Belvita and more.
 It also houses the extensive Cadbury confectionery division and the former Suchard chocolate brands in Europe, including the Cadbury masterbrand, Milka, Toblerone, Trident gum, Halls and others.
 However, not all of Mondelez' inherited brands fitted comfortably with the snacking strategy.
 In 2014, the group agreed to inject its international coffee brands (Jacobs, Kenco, Tassimo etc) into smaller rival DE Master Blenders 1753 to create joint venture Jacobs Douwe Egberts, now one of the global leaders in that sector.
-(It later swapped its stake for what is now 14% of Keurig Dr Pepper).
-Yet as a result of mercurial performance and currency headwinds, Mondelez is itself still under repeated pressure from activist investors pushing for a break-up of the business or sale to another similarly minded group, such as PepsiCo.
-Revenues in 2019 were $25.9bn, virtually unchanged in four years.
-The global Oreo brand, sold in more than 100 countries worldwide, alone accounted for $3.1bn in sales.
+(It later swapped part of its stake for a holding in Keurig Dr Pepper; it has gradually sold down that holding in a series of transactions, but retains 8% of KDP as well as 23% of what is now JDE Peets).
+Yet as a result of mercurial performance and currency headwinds, Mondelez has itself come under repeated pressure from activist investors pushing for a break-up of the business or sale to another similarly minded group, such as PepsiCo.
+Revenues hovered around $25.9bn for four consecutive years before finally increasing in 2020 to $26.6bn, virtually unchanged in four years.
+The global Oreo brand, sold in more than 100 countries worldwide, alone accounted for over $3bn in sales.
 After several years of equally flat group profit, cost-cutting has helped to lift earnings.
-Net income for 2019 was $3.9bn, the best to-date excluding previous one-off exceptional gains.
-Biscuits generated revenues of $11.4bn, chocolate $8.2bn, gum & candy $3.4bn.
+Net income for 2019 was $3.9bn, the best to-date excluding previous one-off exceptional gains, but earnings slipped back below $3.6bn for 2020.
+In 2019, biscuits generated revenues of $11.4bn, chocolate $8.2bn, gum & candy $3.4bn.
 Kraft products still marketed under license from Kraft still contributed almost $3bn.
-EMEA is the group's biggest region, accounting for 38% of revenues, while North America contributed 27%.
+EMEA is the group's biggest region, accounting for 38% of revenues, while North America contributed 31%.
 Dirk van der Put succeeded Mondelez architect Irene Rosenfeld as CEO in 2017.

 Capsule checked 23rd October 2019